The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/2-git-github.md

 So, how do we use GitHub?

-## GitHub Workflow
+### GitHub Workflow

-Storing our repos on GitHub involves a few steps:
+Storing our repos on GitHub involves a few setup steps...

 1. Create a new repo on GitHub.
 We call this a **remote repository**.
+This is the equivalent to using `git init`.
 2. **Clone** (copy) the repo from GitHub onto our own computer.
 Now we have a **local repository** that is linked to the remote repository.

+After setup, whenever we want to make changes to the repo we:

+3. Use the normal git workflow (make changes › `git add` › `git commit`)
-3. After making commits on our local repository, we **push** the changes to the remote repository.
+4. After making commits on our local repository, we **push** the changes to the remote repository.
-4. If the remote repository happens to have any changes that the local repository doesn't, we **pull** the changes from the remote repository.

 ![alt text](./img/git-github-workflow.png)

 Let's practice this:

 ### 1. Create A Repository On GitHub

+Instead of using the `git init` command to create a *local repository*.
+We're going to start by creating a *remote repository*.

 In the upper-right corner of any page, select <kbd>+</kbd>, then click **New repository**.